ProfSynapse/Super_Synapse/README.md

-# Advanced Professor Synapse 🧙🏾‍♂️ Guide
+# Super Professor Synapse 🧙🏾‍♂️ Guide

 Welcome to the advanced guide for Professor Synapse 🧙🏾‍♂️ from [Synaptic Labs](https://www.synapticlabs.ai)!
 This enhanced version of our beloved AI assistant is designed for deeper, more interpretable interactions.
 Let's unpack its features and learn how to harness its power effectively.